|

 detectives, however, Ms Osagiede has now disappeared from her family's one-story tin-roofed home in Benin City, where she

 had been living since her deportation as a bogus asylum seeker from Britain last November.
+Officers traveled to the African country after forensic tests showed he

 was from the area around Benin City.
 All of the people arrested in July were from the same part of Nigeria and police compared